NabasaPatrick/MessageDriven/README.md

-1. Download KAFKA from https://kafka.apache.org/downloads and extract the file into your directory
+1. Download KAFKA from <a href="https://kafka.apache.org/downloads">here</a> and extract the file into your directory
 2. Run Zookeeper with command **bin/zookeeper-server-start.sh config/zookeeper.properties**
 3. Run Kafka with command **bin/kafka-server-start.sh config/server.properties**
 4. Create your topic with command **bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic (your topic)**